 - Operating a marihuana cultivation operation out of home.
 (United States v.
 Garcia, 405 F.3d 1260 (11th Cir.
 2005).

 If you or your loved one have been charged with Maintaining Drug Involves Premises or any federal drug charges, you need experienced counsel.
 These types of government investigations take months, if not years to complete.
 Thus, by the time you find out that you are under investigation, the Government has a significant advantage over you.
 You need an attorney with extensive experience handling these federal drug cases who will dedicate all the time necessary to reviewing your case and developing a defense.

 We have handled numerous federal drug cases, including: narcotics distributions, conspiracies, overdose death, continuing criminal enterprises, homicides relating to the narcotics operations, pill mills, misbranding of controlled substances.
-Contact us today to schedule your appointment.
+Please call us at 212-729-9494 or contact us today to schedule your appointment.